 These almond mincemeat slices are a true delight.
 You’ll find a short and crumbly biscuit base, followed by a layer of chocolate mincemeat which is topped with a light almond frangipane.
 They’re perfect for both lunchboxes and tea parties.

-If you are anything like me, you will have odds and ends of recipes scattered around the house, used as bookmarks, scribbled on scraps or in piles somewhere or other and never to be found when needed.
-I keep meaning to get organised and to collect my favourite not to be forgotten recipes in one place, but somehow don’t seem to have managed it – yet.
+If you’re anything like me, you will have odds and ends of recipes scattered around the house, used as bookmarks, scribbled on scraps or in piles somewhere or other.
+And never to be found when needed.
+I keep meaning to get organised.
+Promises made to collect my favourite not-to-be-forgotten recipes in one place.
+But somehow I don’t seem to have managed it – yet.

-Each section has about 16 recipe cards with space for ingredients, method and what size cake it makes or how many.
+Each section has about 16 recipe cards.
+There’s space for ingredients, method and what size cake it makes or how many.
 It also has a handy little tick box for “make again”.
 There is a page to list the shape, size and number of your baking tins (or moulds in my case).
-I think I shall find this particularly useful as I don’t have the room to have them all in one cupboard or even all in the kitchen and often lose track of what I’ve actually got.
+I think I shall find this particularly useful as I don’t have room to keep them all in one cupboard or even in the kitchen.
+So I often lose track of what I’ve actually got.
 At the back of the book, you will find pages for notes as well as favourite cake and baking shops, an idea I felt was particularly appealing.

 Almond Mincemeat Slices

 So, out of the twelve recipes included in the notebook, three of them were chocolate ones.
 What a relief.
 I didn’t fancy making brownies however, nor mocha cake or a bûche de Noël.
 Initially I considered trying out the recipe for fondant fancies and covering them with chocolate icing.
 In the end though, I decided to adapt the almond slice recipe instead.